kohliaryan/MoneyMate/README.md

-**Money Manager** - Personal Expense Tracker
+**Money Mate** - Personal Expense Tracker
 ============================================

-**Money Manager** is a sleek, user-friendly web application designed to help users track and manage their personal expenses efficiently.
+**Money Mate** is a sleek, user-friendly web application designed to help users track and manage their personal expenses efficiently.
 With a focus on simplicity, powerful analytics, and customizable features, this app allows users to visualize and take control of their spending habits.

 **Features**
 ------------